the0neWhoKnocks/diy-solar-generator/src/page/misc-info.md

 It is not okay to use a fuse that is slightly higher than the recommended amperage of your wire since it can lead to potential safety hazards like overheating/melting wires, damage to electrical components, and increased fire risk; always use a fuse that matches the specified amperage or a slightly lower one if necessary to ensure proper protection.

 Some devices call out operating values (consistent running) and variable values (can handle up to X value for a finite time before failure).
 To avoid constant breaker trips or fuse burnouts, spec fuses or breakers to something slightly below variable values.
 So if a component can handle spikes of up to `50A`, but is rated for `30A`, go with a `40A` fuse/breaker.
-Of course your wire will need to be rated for at least `50A` for safety.
+Your wire will need to be rated for at least `50A` for safety.

 ---